 Most Popular Financial Modeling Courses

-If you want to learn how to build an Excel model from scratch, you’ve come to the right place.
+Top financial modeling courses – If you want to learn how to build an Excel model from scratch, you’ve come to the right place.
 CFI has an extensive library of tutorials, lessons, and training to teach you how to build advanced Excel models.
-This guide outlines the most popular and best financial modeling courses offered as part of the FMVA™ certification program.
+This guide outlines the most popular financial modeling courses offered as part of the FMVA® certification program.

-Below is a detailed description of each of the courses, ranked from beginner to advacned.
+Below is a detailed description of each of the top eight financial modeling courses, ranked from beginner to advanced.
 CFI has 24+ courses designed to help transform anyone into a world-class financial analyst.

-The courses teaches of the foundations and is designed for beginners.
+The course teaches the foundations of building a financial model and is designed for beginners.

 - Link the three financial statements using formulas and calculations in Excel

-- Build a financial forecast based off assumptions – use drivers to create an income statement, balance sheet, and cash flow statement
+- Build a financial forecast based on assumptions – use drivers to create an income statement, balance sheet, and cash flow statement

 - Learn important formulas and functions required to build a dynamic model